ionos-cloud/ionosctl/docs/commands/label/get.md

 ## Description

 Use this command to get information about a specified Label using its URN.
-A URN is for uniqueness of a Label and composed using `urn:label:<resource_type>:<resource_uuid>:<key>`.
+A URN is used for uniqueness of a Label and composed using `urn:label:<resource_type>:<resource_uuid>:<key>`.

 Required values to run command: